sksures/simple-clock/README.md

 Usage
 Open the application in your preferred web browser.
 The current time is displayed on the screen in a clear format.

+You can create a Simple Clock Web Application using Flask, a Python web framework